bytecodealliance/wasm-micro-runtime/doc/embed_wamr.md

 Embedding WAMR guideline
 =====================================

+**Note**: This document is about how to embed WAMR into C/C++ host applications, for other languages, please refer to: [Embed WAMR into Python](../language-bindings/go), [Embed WAMR into Go](../language-bindings/go).

-**Note**: All the embedding APIs supported by the runtime are defined under folder [core/iwasm/include](../core/iwasm/include).
+All the embedding APIs supported by the runtime are defined under folder [core/iwasm/include](../core/iwasm/include).
 The API details are available in the header files.

 ## Embed WAMR into developer's project